arty-arty/thefairrandomizer/README.md

   "proof": "JBV3L12SKU1l3WY5iaxcnvU/QZyiso2UaXJ+tPmJaDf14fbWLf3uiqhxRbX/ZKjL1NpdSrDX/JC+6lcb5Mia0/9g1jad6hdaQFt5REV5+gg="
 }
 ```

- Then returns a rad
-with a mathematically via web2 again.

-$$App \to Web2 \to Web3 \to Web2 \to Link $$

-Sometimes you need to provide a truly random number.
-Sometimes

-which can generate a random number within the range you specify and verify its fairness.
-Thanks to the VRF oracle and vrf_verify function on Algorand Blockchain anyone will be able to observe the fairness of randomization.

 Cambridge dictionary defines fairness as "the quality of treating people equally...".
 Each user gets a uniformly ditributed random number with equal probabilty.